 The pages needed are often an optin page, a sales page, an order form page, an upsell page(s), and thank you page.

-The optin page is often the first step in the sales funnel.
+The optin page or squeeze page is often the first step in the awareness phase.
 This page is where you will send people before they buy.

 The checkout page or order page is where you will accept payments for your product.

-On this page, you can add more testimonials to boost confidence in the customer.
+On this page, you can add more testimonials or information to boost confidence in the customer.

 The thank-you page outlines the products purchased and any extra information you want to provide.